yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Increased validation of WSDLs

-In this release the xerces library has been updated to `xerces 2.12.0`.
+The Xerces library has been updated to `xerces 2.12.0`.
 This library enforces stricter rules when validating malformed schemas.
 This means that some WSDLs that were previously imported successfully by API Manager might not import successfully in this version.

 To suppress schema validation errors and relax the stricter validation of XML files, set the flag `-DwsdlImport.suppressSchemaValidationErrors` to `true` in the `policystudio.ini` file.
 The default value is `false`.